ishimwegloriose/demo/README.md

-this is readme its for github demo
+this is my favorite apllication i have ever did